jgoalby/jgoalby.github.io/games/template/readme.md

   - Be able to query information and set information?
   - Is that better than tweakpane?
 - Do a better job of QUnit
+- Check out sys.game.device in search for Phaser device flags
+  - Audio is one, where perhaps can load different audio files?

 # Instructions md
 - Put more instructions closer to the code